María Corina Machado: Awards and recognition

-In May 2005, U.S. president George W. Bush welcomed Machado to the Oval Office.
+In May 2005, US President George W. Bush welcomed Machado to the Oval Office.
 After meeting with Machado and discussing Súmate's "efforts to safeguard the integrity and transparency of Venezuela's electoral process", a White House spokesperson said, "[t]he President expressed his concerns about efforts to harass and intimidate Súmate and its leadership".
 Machado was hailed by National Review in 2006 as "the best of womankind and the difficult times many women face around the globe" on a list of Women the World Should Know for International Women's Day.

 In 2009, Machado was chosen out of 900 applicants as one of 15 accepted to the Yale World Fellows Program.
 The Yale University program "aim[s] to build a global network of emerging leaders and to broaden international understanding worldwide".
 The Yale World Fellows Program press release said:

 "Machado devotes herself to defending democratic institutions and civil liberties through SUMATE, the nation's leading watchdog for electoral transparency."
 Machado later graduated from the program.
 Machado, Leopoldo López, and Antonio Ledezma were awarded the Cádiz Cortes Ibero-American Freedom Prize in 2015 for their "unwavering defense of freedom in their community and demands for the minimum exercise of human rights therein, which has led to their public rebuke by the government, including arbitrary imprisonment and the curtailing of their basic civil rights".

 In 2018, Machado was named one of the BBC's 100 Most Influential Women.
 In 2019, Machado received the Prize for Freedom from Liberal International.
 Machado was awarded the 2024 Václav Havel Human Rights Prize by the Council of Europe.
 She was one of three finalists along with Akif Gurbanov and Babutsa Pataraia.
 Along with Edmundo González, she was awarded the Sakharov Prize by the European Parliament on 24 October 2024 for "representing the people of Venezuela fighting to restore freedom and democracy."
 In April 2025, Machado was listed among Time magazine's 100 most influential people, with U.S. Secretary of State Marco Rubio noting her "personification of resilience, tenacity, and patriotism".

+In 2026, Mayor Mario Desbordes granted Machado with the keys to the city of Santiago, Chile.